giuliojiang/masterless-storage/doc/plan.md

 * _id string, also used to determine the name of the file when stored in each instance
 * present.
 A boolean flag.
 True means the file is normal, False means that the file has been deleted.
 * ready.
 Ready = false means that the file is being uploaded
 * updated.
 Timestamp.
 Useful for instances to check for most recent changes.
+Also used to wipe files that failed to upload (ready = false and timestamp too old)

 Files cannot be modified.
 Which means that if the user wants to modify a file, he needs to delete the old one and create a new one.
 This is important to make sure that all references are consistent.